jaalso/security-research/README.md

 ---

 ### 02 · Case Study — Booking.com WhatsApp Phishing Triage
-**Short ummary:**
+**Short summary:**
-<br> A relative in CH received three WhatsApp messages (French, German, and English) impersonating a hotel reservation team and demanding to "verify" a booking via a malicious link.
+<br>A relative in CH received three WhatsApp messages (French, German, and English) impersonating a hotel reservation team and demanding to "verify" a booking via a malicious link.
 Using a structured seven-layer CTI reading workflow plus a triage chain (Inoreader feed search → Google research → URLscan.io → Have I Been Pwned → NCSC.ch advisories), the campaign was identified as Storm-1865's "I Paid Twice" variant — a Russian-origin threat group exploiting Booking.com's April 2026 partner-portal data breach.

 **The Phishing Message:**
 The victim received three messages in quick succession on WhatsApp from an unknown number, in French, German, and English.
 All three claimed to be from "Diana, your check-in manager" at the booked hotel ("$HOTENAME"), stating that: